BTW students call on elected officials to focus on gun violence

 People are also reading…

-The school had to go on lockdown yet again two weeks later after fatal shootings within two miles of campus.
+The school had to go on lockdown yet again two weeks later after fatal shootings within 2 miles of campus.

 According to data compiled by the National Gun Violence Archive, as of Wednesday, there have been 192 mass shootings nationwide since Jan.
 1, compared to 647 in all of 2022.